scottmk/ti4-reference/docs/factions/codex/keleres.md

     If you are looking for the latest version of this faction, please see the [_Thunder's Edge_ Council Keleres page](../te/keleres.md).

-*"Our duty is to protect the billions of people in our galaxy, not the few hundred in these Council Chambers."*
+_"Our duty is to protect the billions of people in our galaxy, not the few hundred in these Council Chambers."_

-*–Tribunii Harka Leeds*
+_—Tribunii Harka Leeds_

 === "Unmodded"
 === "Absol's Mod :ti4-absol:"